 This photo brings back great Thanksgiving memories of a few years ago with our friend Tim, a deep fried turkey freak.
 Even though I am comfortable in the kitchen, lowering a sopping wet turkey into a cauldron of boiling oil out on the pool deck scares me to death.
 So we have dueling turkeys, mine in the oven, and his incinerated in his fryer.

-His turkey was crunchy gnarled and dry… great for turkey skin eaters… but for everyone else, not so much.
+Unfortunately, Tim’s turkey was crunchy gnarled and dry… great for turkey skin eaters… but for everyone else, not so much.
 Over the years we have shared a lot of tequila, wine, and laughter standing around the turkey fryer on his pool deck in 85 degree heat watching turkeys boil in oil.
-I have nightmares of having to one day either jump into the pool, throw the fryer into the pool, or call Fire Rescue – I am very wary of the whole technique but have to admit that it is an entertaining way to spend the day!
+I have nightmares of one day either jumping into the pool, throwing the fryer into the pool, or calling Fire Rescue – I am very wary of the whole technique but have to admit that it is an entertaining way to spend the day!

 Plan for Variety

 Look for balance when putting together a menu – give thought as to whether your dishes are sweet, what colors are on the plate, try not to have all creamy or starchy sides, consider if they are baked or made ‘on the stove’, and have some dishes that are made in advance instead of cooked and immediately served.
 Otherwise you will end up with situations that create problem for any cook – not enough space in your oven or burners on your stove – four dishes that all need to be mashed or cooked and served immediately – too many heavy dishes – or the biggest food turnoff of all, a whole table full of ugly beige food.